 If Suh goes unsigned can he be franchised next year?

 Yes, Detroit can do that but it would come at a very, very expensive price.

 As a lifetime Lions fan, I seem to find a way every year to convince myself that this will be the year they break through.
 What would you name as the two greatest reasons for optimism this year, and the two greatest reasons we may see the 'same old Lions'?

 Good question, Joshua.Optimism:-What the Saints offense looked like and the pieces the Lions have that correlate to those pieces in New Orleans.-Nick Fairley being in shape and playing for a contract alongside Ndamukong Suh.
 Those two together could be devastating.Same old Lions:-Still not sold on Jim Caldwell as a head coach.
 Was having this discussion with someone earlier.
 Still think the Lions should have expanded their search to look at college coaches or consider a guy like Mike Zimmer, now in Minnesota.
 Add to that first-time NFL coordinators in Lombardi and Teryl Austin.-The Lions really did nothing to upgrade their secondary.
 James Ihedigbo truly is just a stop-gap player and the corners either show their age or prove to not be starting NFL caliber.
 That work?

 Who is going to be the Third QB if any?

 Michael Rothstein (12:14 PM)

-You look like my friend Colin's brother.
-He's weird.
+You look like my friend Colin's younger brother.
+He's a dork.

 Michael Rothstein (12:15 PM)